My goal was to have at least one name

 brush created unique images of her paintings.

-wrote books?
+in collections and exhibits across the country.
 After suffering a couple of heart

 attacks in the late 1930's Emily lived with her